The Rossini Ring, 20 carat gold, oriental pearl, diamonds, 1988

 To complement a table set with Triton dinnerware and Xanadu crystal glasses Arje Griegst creates Spire (Sprout): a set of sterling silver cutlery for Georg Jensen.
 It is underway for 22 years and finally unveiled in 2002, rewriting the rulebook on what cutlery should look like.

 Writhing upward from black granite shaped like giant rock crystals, Konkyliefontænen (The Conch Fountain) branches out into eight large gilded mussel shells from a twisted bronze trunk.
-Sculpted first in clay and then wet plaster, slices of wax were added and pulled at to create a ribbed bark effect, a technique similar to the Spiral jewellery pieces.
+Sculpted first in clay and then wet plaster, slices of wax were added and pulled at to create a ribbed bark effect, a technique similar to the Spiral jewelry pieces.

 Looking at it, you fully sense Griegst’s idea that everything should have a function and a spiritual dimension.
 It is a magical fountain of life, like something King Triton would want if he walked on land.
 A 1996 version of the fountain sits in the Kurashiki Tivoli Park in Japan.
 Griegst also produced a fountain study in patinated bronze at Pietrasanta in the mid-2000s – a powerful self portrait showing Griegst as a water deity.